 1. What are the best defences to an assault charge?

 Every case is different and your defence will depend on the circumstances of the offence.
-However, when it comes to defending assault charges your lawyer will explore two defences: self-defence and accident.
+However, when it comes to defending assault charges, your lawyer will typically explore three defences: self-defence, consensual fight, and accident.

 2. What should I do if I have been falsely accused of assault?